akhilnaidu1994/copilot/reconciliation-v1.md

     ) AS data
 FROM generate_series(1, 1000000) gs;

--- Generate SOURCE2 records:
+-- Generate records for SOURCE2:
--- Approximately 95% of the records (simulate missing ~5%),
+-- Approximately 95% of the rows (simulate ~5% missing records) and alter some fields to simulate mismatches.
--- and simulate mismatches by altering the account_name and balance for some rows.
 INSERT INTO source_data (reconciliation_type, source_type, transaction_id, client_id, client_name, data)
 SELECT
     'VAM_BAX' AS reconciliation_type,